jecki/DHParser/documentation_src/manuals/nodetree.rst

     <trivial>Please mark up <foreign lang="de">Stadt München</foreign>
      in Bavaria in this sentence.</trivial>

-In order to search for the text-string, a regular exprestion is used rather than a simple search for "Stadt München", because we cannot assume that it appears in exactly the same form in the text.
+In order to search for the text-string, a regular expression is used rather than a simple search for "Stadt München", because we cannot assume that it appears in exactly the same form in the text.
 For example, it could be broken up by a line break, e.g. "Stadt\\nMünchen".